toamber2/apocalyptica/README.md

 The contact form does not hook in to a back end at this time, but that is a feature I can expand upon in the future.

-### Contact form
-Users can click "Contact" in the navbar and be directed to the Contact page.
-There they can view the Contact form.
-The form has text input fields for Name, Email and Message.

-If a user clicks Submit without entering a value for all three of these fields, they will get a message that informs them that they must enter a value for the required field.

-If a user enters an email address without an @ sign, tney will be prompted to add that character.
-If they add the @ character at the end, they will be prompted to add the rest of the email address.

-If the user enters appropriate values in all three fields and then clicks Submit, the site will return a 405 error.
-This error occurs because the contact form is not connected to a backend at this time.

 ## Technologies used
 Bootstrap 4 [Bootstrap](https://getbootstrap.com/) was used because it provides a responsive grid that enables the site to display on any screen size.
 Default Bootstrap styling was supplemented with an external CSS stylesheet to provide a more customized appearance.
 Each page has scripts for JavaScript, JQuery, and Popper.js which Bootstrap requires as dependencies.